-The baptism in the Holy Spirit, as promised by Jesus to all believers, is a gift received subsequent to new birth (salvation).
-The baptism in the Holy Spirit enables Christ followers to fully utilize public and private spiritual gifts for the furtherance of the Church and for personal spiritual growth.
-We believe the evidence of the baptism in the Holy Spirit is speaking in tongues.
+The baptism of the Holy Spirit, as promised by Jesus to all believers, is a gift received subsequent to new birth (salvation).
+The baptism of the Holy Spirit enables Christ followers to fully utilize public and private spiritual gifts for the furtherance of the Church and for personal spiritual growth.
+We believe the evidence of the baptism of the Holy Spirit is speaking in tongues.

 (Joel 2:28-29; Matthew 3:11; Mark 16:17; Acts 1:5, 2:1-4, 17, 38-39; 8:14-17, 10:38, 44-47; 11:15-17, 19:1-6; 1 Corinthians 14)